 No. Range hoods do not have to be ADA-compliant.
 However, there are a plethora of manufacturers that sell ADA-compliant hoods for disabled individuals.
 And there are ADA guidelines for range hood installation.

 ADA-compliant hoods often have controls separate from the hood.
 ADA-compatible hood controls are either wall or remote switches.
-This clause is meant to make it easier for disabled people to operate their range of hoods safely.
+This clause is meant to make it easier for disabled people to safely operate their range of hoods.